 Medicaid is jointly financed by states and the federal government.
-CMS provides the rules and oversight with which states must comply in administering the program to obtain federal matching dollars through the Federal Medical Assistance (FMAP).^{31 & 32 & 33}
+CMS provides the rules and oversight in which states must comply in administering the program to obtain federal matching dollars through the Federal Medical Assistance Percentage (FMAP).
+30, 31, & 32

 The Medicaid program has the largest array of health benefits and long-term care and support services in comparison to employer-based coverage, individual market coverage, and Medicare.
-To receive FMAP funds, there are 15 mandatory benefits states must provide and 28 optional services that states may elect to cover.34 Washington's Medicaid program, or Apple Health, provides all mandatory and all optional benefits depending upon the specific eligibility category.35
+To receive FMAP funds, there are 15 mandatory benefits that states must provide and 28 optional services they can elect to cover.
+33 Apple Health, Washington's Medicaid program, provides all mandatory and optional benefits, depending upon the specific eligibility category.
+34

 States can require certain groups of Medicaid beneficiaries to pay enrollment fees, premiums, deductibles, coinsurance, copayments, or similar cost-sharing amounts.
-However, the total amount of premiums and cost sharing incurred by all individuals in a Medicaid household may not exceed five percent of the
+However, the total amount of premiums and cost sharing incurred by all individuals in a Medicaid household may not exceed five percent of the family's monthly or quarterly income.
+35 Apple Health does not have any premium or point-of-service cost-sharing requirements.
+36